-When most people think about Thanksgiving, they focus on food, family and football-watching.
-But putting the “thanks” back into Thanksgiving is a good start in improving your heart health, researchers say.
+When most people think about Thanksgiving, they focus on food, family, football-watching and just that one day.
+But putting the “thanks” back into Thanksgiving is a good start in improving your heart health every day, researchers say.

 “Somebody once said a grateful heart is a healthier heart, and that’s what we saw in this study,” said Paul Mills, Ph.D., a professor and researcher at the University of California-San Diego whose study was published last year by the American Psychology Association.